 - Filter and blocking capacitors should be placed directly in the tracks without stubs, to achieve the best effect. - Antenna matching elements should be placed close to the antenna / connector, blocking capacitors close to the module. - Ground connections for the module and the capacitors should be kept as short as possible and with at least one separate through hole connection to the ground layer. - ESD protection elements should be placed as close as possible to the exposed areas.

 Figure 4: Placement of the module with integrated antenna

-15.2 Dimensioning of the micro strip antenna line
+15.2 Designing the antenna connection